On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Introduction

 \str In Section \ref{sec01} we provide necessary concepts from rational homotopy theory.
 In particular, we provide a certain background on formality.
 Section \ref{sec02} is devoted to compiling necessary results and to the proof of Theorem \ref{theoA}.
 In Section \ref{sec04} we comment on the importance of formality within special holonomy, we review the (generalized) Kummer construction underlying the examples by Joyce, and we recall the concepts from intersection homology which we use on the side of differential topology.
 Next, in Section \ref{sec03} we provide the proof of Theorem \ref{theoB}.
 This illustrates the general method of deriving formality of such examples.

+\ack The authors thank Johannes Nordstr\"om for recalling the Bianchi--Massey tensor (see Remark \ref{rem03}) as well as an anonymous referee for helping to improve the presentation of the article.
+We thank Luc\'ia Mart\'in-Merch\'an for pointing out a wrongly chosen differential form.
+We thank the referee for helpful comments.

-\ack The first named author was supported both by a Heisenberg grant and his research grant AM 342/4-1 of the German Research Foundation; he is moreover a member of the DFG Priority Programme 2026.
-The second named author was supported by RFBR (grant 18-01-00411-a).
+The first named author was supported both by a Heisenberg grant and his research grant AM 342/4-1 of the German Research Foundation; he was moreover a member of the DFG Priority Programme 2026 and thanks the University of Augsburg for their continued support.
+The second named author was supported by RFBR (grant 18-01-00411-a) and was performed according to the Government research assignment for IM SB RAS, project FWNF-2022-0004.